sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-cloud/eks-iam-roles-and-irsa.md

 You have now completed the Exploiting Overpermissioned EKS Workloads section of this module.

 {: .value }
-> - Many workloads will run in a cloud based Kubernetes environment and will have their own identity and permissions.
-This solves some problems around the use of API keys and other credentials, but it also introduces new security risks.
+> - Many workloads will run in a cloud-based Kubernetes environment and have their own identity and permissions.
+This solves some issues around the use of API keys and other credentials, but it also introduces new security risks.
 > - Sysdig can help you detect and prevent these risks by providing visibility into the permissions and actions that workloads are taking with their workload identities.
-> - No matter how well we configure our applications, at some point a malicious actor will find a way to exploit them.
+> - No matter how well we configure our applications, a malicious actor will eventually find a way to exploit them.
 Sysdig can help you detect and prevent these exploits by providing visibility into the actions that workloads are taking with their workload identities.